19hours/sg-statutes/Acts/Goods and Services Tax Act.md

 (13) The Minister may make regulations which are necessary or expedient for carrying out the purposes of this section, including regulations prescribing —

-(a) the procedure for the use of t an electronic service, including the procedure in circumstances where there is a breakdown or interruption of the electronic service;
+(a) the procedure for the use of an electronic service, including the procedure in circumstances where there is a breakdown or interruption of the electronic service;

-[20/2010 wef 01/01/2011]

-(b) the procedure for the correction of errors in, or the amendment of, that is filed or submitted through an electronic service;
+(b) the procedure for the correction of errors in, or the amendment of, any return, declaration, document, application or information that is filed or submitted through an electronic service;

-[20/2010 wef 01/01/2011]

 (c) the manner in which a person who has given his consent for a notice, a direction, an order, a permit, a receipt or any other document to be served on him through an electronic service shall be notified of the transmission of an electronic record of that document to his account with an electronic service;

-[20/2010 wef 01/01/2011]

 (d) the manner in which authentication codes are to be assigned; and